go-arrower/arrower.org/docs/advanced/hooks.md

 As an example let's look at the devops situation:
 Arrower is shipping with docker-compose as the default mechanism.
 But what if your project does not rely on docker-compose but on Minikube instead?
-Not a problem with hooks, you can just change this to your specific setup.
+Not a problem with hooks: change this to your specific setup.

-Similarly, you can do many other things with hooks as well, like changing the configuration values of the run command or customizing the frontend stack to your specific needs.
+Similarly, you can do many other things with hooks as well, like changing the configuration values of the run command or customising the frontend stack to your specific needs.